|How do I apply?

 reviewed and strong consideration is given to grades made in

 assigned for the letter grades received.
-Science/Biology courses must be completed within six
+All Science/Biology courses must be completed within six

 years of beginning the first nursing course.
 For more details about the admissions criteria, please view the Admissions Procedures and Information Booklet.